jonaprieto/online-atps/README.md

 #### Usage

-The work flow using OnlineATPs consists mainly in provide a problem in [TSTP](http://www.cs.miami.edu/~tptp/TSTP/) format, and ATP name and then wait over a second while the request takes place in [TPTP World](http://www.cs.miami.edu/~tptp/) and returns with a response.
-Let's see.
+To take advantage of OnlineATPs, visit first [SystemOnTPTP](http://www.cs.miami.edu/~tptp/cgi-bin/SystemOnTPTP) to understand what is about and see all its options.
+Briefly, the work flow using OnlineATPs consists mainly in provide a problem in [TSTP](http://www.cs.miami.edu/~tptp/TSTP/) format and at least one ATP name, then executing it, we get an output pretty similar to the answer given by a local ATP.
+Let see.

-* See all ATPs available running the command
+* See all ATPs available.
+Run this command:

 ````bash
 $ online-atps --list-atps